primer/view_components/docs/content/contributing.md

   * To rerender the templates, you do not have to restart the server.
 Run `bundle exec rake docs:preview` and refresh the page.

 ---
-To run Storybook, the documentation site, and the demo app, run:
+To run the documentation site and the demo app, run:

 ```bash
 script/dev